eleanorbucke21/PP4/README.md

 ### <u>Content</u>
 - [Clean Blog](https://startbootstrap.com/theme/clean-blog) A bootstrap blog template used for CSS.
 - [Cloudinary](https://cloudinary.com/) Online library.
 Cloudinary provides an enterprise-grade, media experience platform for all rich media types.
 Using AI, automation, and advanced image and video processing capabilities, we remove the hassle of manual digital media requirements and provide a clear path for companies to deliver amazing visuals at scale.
+- [Balsamiq](https://balsamiq.com/) used to create the wireframes.
 - [Pexels](https://www.pexels.com/) Online free images.
 These were used throughout the website.
+- [Clean Blog template] (https://startbootstrap.com/theme/clean-blog).
+This template was used.
+- Code Institute tutors.
+Helped when I was struggling with some aspects of the website and code not working.

+### <u>Code & Tutorials</u>
+- [Building A blog with application Django] (https://djangocentral.com/building-a-blog-application-with-django/)
+- Mentor helped with bootstrap in positioning the post detail image and the post on smaller screens.
+Also with issue where the white background on the side heading was gray instead of white by usinf z-index in the css file.

 ### <u>Media</u>
 - [Favicon](https://favicon.io/emoji-favicons/curry-rice/) The curry and Rice emoji.